synatic/noql/docs/docs/reference/joins.md

 !!! note

-    `In` sub-select on a `where` clause does not work as a join.
+    An `In` sub-select on a `where` clause does not work as a join.
 Use a join instead.

     ```sql
         --Won't Work (from MongoDB docs)